tsdaemon/tsdaemon.github.io/_posts/2018-07-08-nmt-with-pytorch-encoder-decoder.md

 ![Results](/assets/images/nmt/encoder-decoder_33_0.png)

-Finally, each experiment should be evaluated with **unseen data**.
-When I selected `best_model` according to the best validation score, I made the model slightly overfit on validation data; therefore, to get a fair quality assessment I scored `best_model` on the test set.
+Finally, each experiment should be evaluated with *unseen data*.
+When I selected `best_model` according to the best validation score, I made **the model slightly overfit on validation data**; therefore, to get a fair quality assessment I scored `best_model` on the test set.

 ```python